-NURS 5410 Essentials of Acute Care (4:3:1,0) This course introduces theoretical and research-based knowledge of assessment, diagnosis, and treatment of adult and geriatric patients with acute and chronic health problems by the Adult-Gerontology Acute Care Nurse Practitioner (AGACNP).
-Emphasis is on AGACNP role and scope of practice caring for acutely, chronically, and complexity ill patients across the adult-geriatric continuum.
-Students develop entry level competency in procedural skill and paradigms of discovery specific adult gerontology acute care practice management of the chronic/acutely ill patient while acquiring health promotion and disease prevention knowledge.
+NURS 5410 Essentials of Acute Care (4:4:0,0) This course is designed to introduce theoretical and research-based knowledge of assessment, diagnosis, and treatment of adult and geriatric patients with acute and chronic health problems by the Adult-Gerontology Acute Care Nurse Practitioner (AGACNP).
+Emphasis will be placed on the role and scope of practice of the AGACNP in caring for acutely, chronically, and complexly ill male and female patients across the adult-geriatric continuum.
+Students will develop entry level competency in procedural skill and paradigms of discovery specific to adult gerontology acute care practice.
+Management of the chronic and acutely ill patient will include acquiring knowledge related to health promotion and disease prevention.

-NURS 5440 Primary Healthcare I (4:2:7,0) (Prerequisites: NURS 5312, 5320, 5342, 5343, 5345, ACLS certification) This is a didactic and clinical course that builds upon concepts and skills derived from prerequisite courses.
-Advanced practice nursing (APRN) students will integrate theoretical and evidencebased knowledge of assessment, diagnosis, treatment, and evaluation of patients with acute and chronic health problems across the lifespan.
-The focus is on development of critical thinking and decision making skills necessary for the provision of safe and effective primary health care in the nurse practitioner role.
-Requires on-campus OSCE.
+NURS 5440 Primary Care I (4:2:2,0) (Prerequisites: NURS 5312, 5320, 5342, 5343, 5345, ACLS certification) This is a didactic and clinical course that builds upon concepts and skills derived from prerequisite courses.
+Advanced practice nursing (APRN) students will integrate theoretical and evidence-based knowledge of assessment, diagnosis, treatment, and evaluation of patients with acute and chronic health problems across the lifespan.
+The focus is on development of clinical reasoning and decision making skills necessary for the provision of safe and effective primary health care in the nurse practitioner role.